Blockade of the Gaza Strip: 2005–2006 blockades

-On 12 September 2005, the final day of the Israeli withdrawal, international politicians such as France's Foreign Minister Philippe Douste-Blazy and Jordan's Deputy Prime Minister Marwan Muasher warned of Gaza being turned into an open-air prison.
-Four days later, Mahmoud Abbas stated to the UN General Assembly:
+On 12 September 2005, the final day of the Israeli withdrawal, international politicians such as France's foreign minister Philippe Douste-Blazy and Jordan's deputy prime minister Marwan Muasher warned of Gaza being turned into an open-air prison.
+Four days later, Mahmoud Abbas told the UN General Assembly:

 It is incumbent upon Israel to turn this unilateral withdrawal into a positive step in a real way.
 We must quickly resolve all outstanding major issues, including the Rafah border crossing with Egypt, the airport and the seaport, as well as the establishment of a direct link between the Gaza Strip and the West Bank.
 Without this, Gaza will remain a huge prison.